anishsinghQB/DiffusionX/stable-diffusion/README.md

    - Lower the steps count
    - Try different time of day (less API load)

+4. **Nix build failures**
+   - Ensure you have Nix with flakes enabled
+   - Run `nix flake update` to update inputs
+   - Check that `package-lock.json` is present

+5. **NixOS service not starting**
+   - Check `journalctl -u stable-diffusion-app`
+   - Verify API keys are properly set
+   - Ensure port is not already in use

 ### Debug Mode

 Set `NODE_ENV=development` to see detailed error logs in the console.